-- Click the profile icon at the bottom right of the screen to access your profile.
-You’ll know you’re on your profile when you see your posts and profile picture.
+- Click the profile icon to access your profile.
+You'll know you're on your profile when you see your posts and profile picture.

 - From here, tap on the three parallel lines in the top right corner of the screen.

-- Click the settings cog at the bottom left of the menu.
+- Click the settings cog at the top of the menu.

 - Tap on ‘Account.'

 - At the very bottom of the ‘Account' menu, tap on ‘Switch to Professional Account.'

 - Click the prompt to connect to Facebook.
 Select “Choose a page,” and set the page to “public.”
 Click “OK.”